Understanding OCD

 Perinatal/Postpartum OCD

 If you’ve recently had a baby or are expecting, you might be experiencing intrusive, distressing thoughts about something terrible happening to your baby—or even about harming them yourself.
-These thoughts can feel terrifying and isolating, often leaving parents consumed with guilt and fear.
+These thoughts can feel terrifying and isolating, often leaving parents consumed with guilt and fear, which is why perinatal OCD treatment can be so important.

 Hyperawareness/Sensorimotor OCD